gtri/upstage/docs/source/user_guide/how_tos/decision_tasks.rst

 Decision Tasks
 ==============

-Decision tasks are :py:class:`~upstage_des.task.Task`s that take zero time and were briefly demonstrated in :doc:`Rehearsal </tutorials/rehearsal>`.
-The purpose of a
-Decision task is to allow decision making and :py:class:`~upstage_des.task_networks.TaskNetwork` routing without moving the simulation clock and do so inside of a Task Network.
+Decision tasks are :py:class:`~upstage_des.task.Task` s that take zero time and were briefly demonstrated in :doc:`Rehearsal </user_guide/tutorials/rehearsal>`.
+The purpose of a Decision task is to allow decision making and :py:class:`~upstage_des.task_networks.TaskNetwork` routing without moving the simulation clock and do so inside of a Task Network.

 A decision task must implement two methods: